 Teaching English Learners Short Vowels

 If a teacher applies the principle of teaching from the known to the unknown, they would teach short vowels in a nontraditional order.
 Most English-speaking teachers automatically begin with Short A and proceed alphabetically.
 However, there are two reasons why Short A should be taught last.
 The American Short A sound is an uncommon sound among world languages.
 It is often difficult to hear and learn, so many English learners struggle to produce this odd sound.
-In addition, many English learners who come to the U.S. have learned British English and use the British Short A sound.
+In addition, many English learners have learned British English in their home country and use the British Short A sound.
 This interferes with learning the American Short A sound.

 When teaching any new sound using visuals is extremely helpful.
 English learners often connect the sound with a known object and this aids the learning process.
 Pictures combined with essential English words relevant to the students' lives, is a highly effective method of teaching all sounds.
 Vowels are more challenging because very few essential English words begin with vowels.